Ahmedx44/hidaya/README.md

-Here's a GitHub README template for your Flutter Islamic app project:

----

 # 📱 Hidaya

 An Islamic mobile application built using Flutter, allowing users to read the Quran and Hadith, listen to Quranic audio, find the Qibla direction, and interact with friends through a user-friendly experience.
 The app tracks Quran reading activity and provides a heatmap of user activity.
 This app is developed using **Clean Architecture**.